ericleong/notion-fix-footnotes/README.md

 This integration goes through the integrated pages and replaces the above *useless* links with *page-specific* links so that you can jump between the block that contains the reference number and the footnote.

 Note that this integration *does not* fix altered blocks that have been moved to another page!
-This functionality may be added in a future version.
+This functionality may be added in a future version, but it is difficult because the `numbered_list_item` block type does not have the ordinal number.
+This also means that this integration is *lossy*, it may not be possible to recreate the original markdown file without human intervention.

 ## How to use